What Is Deindividuation (And How Can Online Therapy Help?)

 What's deindividuation?

 The more the person becomes involved in the group, the less self-awareness they may have, which includes a possible loss of ownership and awareness of their morals, character and beliefs.
 These qualities, then, might start to be replaced by the identity of the group.
-The individual may then begin to take on the morals and character that is held by the group as a whole, for better or for worse.
+The individual may then begin to take on the morals and character that are held by the group as a whole, for better or for worse.

 For example: Think of being surrounded by fans at your favorite team's home game.
-Everybody's likely yelling, some people might be thumping their chests, and you might find yourself jumping up and down.
+Everybody is likely yelling, some people might be thumping their chests, and you might find yourself jumping up and down.
 You might not exhibit these behaviors if you were standing there by yourself.
 However, being a part of the crowd might carry you away from your personal identity, possibly leaving you to feel free to do things you normally wouldn't.

 Getty/Luis Alvarez